10-Minute Routine to Have Firmer Buttocks

 - Then you’ll want to support yourself on your hands and knees while lifting each leg up and back behind you.
 Do four sets of 15 repetitions.

-- Finally, you’ll end this routine with bridges: four sets of 15 repetitions.
-You can make this exercise more challenging by placing a weight on your abdomen.
+Finally, you’ll end this routine with bridges: four sets of 15 repetitions.
+Even more, you can make this exercise more challenging by placing a weight on your abdomen.